-- Works under the general supervision and guidance of the ICIM Director. - Works jointly in the development of compliance review guidelines or protocols. - Supports the ICIM Director and the Consultation Phase Coordinator to determine the eligibility of Requests. - Works jointly with the ICIM Director in the development of terms of reference, identification of experts, and selection, contracting, and monitoring practices. - Serves as Chairperson of the Investigation Panel formed for approved investigations. - At the request of the ICIM Director, attends Board meetings to present or discuss eligibility reports, recommendations for investigation, draft investigation reports, and monitoring. - Investigates Requests in an independent, thorough, and objective manner, in coordination with the experts. - Consults with Requesters, Management, and other stakeholders, as appropriate. - Works under the general supervision and guidance of the Director to prepare investigation reports. - Monitors implementation of Board decisions on Compliance Reviews. - At the request of the ICIM Director, attends Board meetings for any matter related to the Compliance Review Phase. - Works with the ICIM Director and HRD to identify and select expert consultants to be added to the roster. - Undertakes tasks and assignments as requested by the ICIM Director that may be necessary or relevant for Compliance Review work.
+- Works under the general supervision and guidance of the ICIM Director - Works with the ICIM Director to develop operating guidelines and protocols for the Compliance Review Phase. - Supports the ICIM Director in the eligibility determination of Requests. - Under the supervision of the ICIM Director develops terms of reference, and identifies and contracts experts to constitute the Compliance Review Panel. - Serves as Chairperson of the Compliance Review Panel formed for approved investigations. - Investigates in an independent, thorough, and objective manner, in coordination with the members of the Panel. - → Consults with Requesters, Management, and other stakeholders, as appropriate. - → Works under the general supervision and guidance of the Director to prepare investigation reports. - Monitors implementation of Board decisions on Compliance Reviews. - At the request of the ICIM Director, attends Board meetings for any matter related to the Compliance Review Phase. - → Works with the ICIM Director and the Human Resources Department to identify and select expert consultants to be added to the Roster. - Undertakes tasks and assignments as requested by the ICIM

+Director that may be necessary or relevant for the work of the Compliance Review Phase.